Sumitkumbhar15/icp-11-html-css-github-project-2-artgallery-app/README.md

 ---

-# 🎨 Art Gallery App
+**Welcome to ArtGallery 🎨**

-Welcome to the **Art Gallery App**, a beautifully designed website that showcases famous artworks from around the world.
-This project is built using **HTML and CSS** to create an immersive and visually stunning experience.
+Discover a curated collection of stunning artwork, where creativity meets expression.
+Our gallery showcases a diverse range of art, from contemporary digital pieces to traditional masterpieces, crafted by talented artists from around the world.

 **🌟 What We Offer**
 - A visually immersive and user-friendly experience